emilianoyoung/ai/_posts/_archive/2019-12-24-microsoft-gives-developers-a-chance-to-get-on-santas-nice-list.md

 ---
 category: news
 title: "Microsoft Gives Developers A Chance To Get On Santa's 'Nice List'"
 excerpt: "The app relies on Xamarin.Forms, Microsoft Cognitive Services – Text Analytics and Azure Functions.
-Developers can find instructions on how to install the Azure components from GitHub repo.
-Text Analytics is one of more than twenty different Microsoft ..."
+Developers can find instructions on how to install the Azure components from GitHub repo."
 publishedDateTime: 2019-12-24T14:41:00Z
 sourceUrl: https://www.mediapost.com/publications/article/344956/microsoft-gives-developers-a-chance-to-get-on-sant.html
 type: article